IndraGunawan/symfony-docs/notifier.rst

                                          **DSN**: ``zulip://EMAIL:TOKEN@HOST?channel=CHANNEL``
 ======================================   =====================================================================================

-.. versionadded:: 7.1

-    The ``Bluesky`` integration was introduced in Symfony 7.1.

-.. versionadded:: 7.2

-    The ``LINE Bot`` integration was introduced in Symfony 7.2.

 .. deprecated:: 7.2

     The ``Gitter`` integration was removed in Symfony 7.2 because that service no longer provides an API.

-.. versionadded:: 7.3

-    The ``Matrix`` integration was introduced in Symfony 7.3.

 .. warning::